meltingice/CamanJS/README.md

   this.saturation(-20);
   this.brightness(10);

-  // More info on finished() in events section below this.render(function () {
+  this.render(function () {
     this.save('png'); // shows a download file prompt this.toBase64(); // base64 data URL representation of the image. useful if you want to upload the modified image.